What is forensic nutrition?

 Forensic nutrition investigates connections between food and diseases, while traditional, orthodox nutrition investigates and promotes connections between food and health.

-In practical terms these differences mean the following:
+In practical terms, these differences mean the following:

 Traditional nutrition seeks out food to improve health using a simplistic approach: If one apple is good for you, then more apples are better.
 If water is good for you, then more water is better.
 If fat is bad for you, then no fat is better.

-This kind of seemingly logical and, without a doubt, well-intentioned deductive reasoning gave birth to what I call nutritional engineering.
+This seemingly logical and, without a doubt, well-intentioned deductive reasoning gave birth to what I call nutritional engineering.
 It is particularly prominent and dominant in the United States because anyone with a big mouth, good looks, a top agent, and a bit of luck can get a fat publishing contract and sell a ton of diet books.
-(Not that I lack anything above, but my penchant for picking up controversial subjects and a proclivity for perfectionism makes it ten times as difficult as being a copycat or sycophant.)
+(Not that I lack anything above, but my penchant for picking up controversial subjects and a propensity for perfectionism makes it ten times as difficult as being a copycat or sycophant.)

 In practice, nutritional engineering boils down to doling out foods in the ratios that fit personal bias, specialty, and business objectives of each particular ‘nutritionist’ or 'dietitian.'
 Thus, USDA promotes the MyPyramid diet, Dr. Ornish promotes a low-fat diet, Dr. Atkins' estate promotes a low-carb diet, Dr. Amato promotes a blood type diet, Dr. Jenkins promotes a low glycemic index diet, Brenda Watson promotes the Fiber35 diet, Shelley Case promotes a gluten-free diet, Suzanne Sommers promotes...
 Suzanne Sommers, and, not to miss the party, Kim Barnouin promotes the Skinny Bitch diet (no, this isn't a joke), and so on.